rdammkoehler/DockerKata/07_start_containers.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of running a container.
+The purpose of this kata is to familiarize yourself with the process of running a container.

 ## Overview

-In this exercise we will use an existing container and run it in the detached mode, we will then stop the container
+In this exercise, we will use an existing container and run it in the detached mode, we will then stop the container

 ## Kata Steps